arthurlockman/CS2303-Homework-3/README.md

     Printing emptied pointer in s6[0] and s6[8]: 0x0, 0x0

 This program provides a complete test of all functions created for this assignment.
 To learn more about the functions in the project, go to http://users.wpi.edu/~ajlockman/cs2303assig3/ and read the function documentation for this homework assignment.
+The function output is somewwhat randomized due to the nature of how the data is created.
+Your output may look slightly different.